Ezs377/Programming-notes/Python.md

 ```

 If you run `Program1` by itself, `__name__` will equal `__main__`, as the `__name__` variable is being used in the same program.
 However, if you run `Program2`, you will get `Program1` and `__main__` as your outputs.
 This is because `__name__` becomes the name of the imported module if it is being used inside that module (`Program1`).
 Since `Program1` runs the `__name__` variable while being imported into `Program2` (which is your 'main' program) then the `__name__` in `Program1` becomes the program's name so Python can tell the difference between the original program (`Program2`) and the imported programs (`Program1`).
 Basically, `__name__` is an inbuilt variable that lets Python tell the difference between an original program and an imported program.
 THis is useful for making a program do different things depending on whether it was imported or not.

+### Modules:
+A set of extra codes, functions, methods, objects that are kept separate from Python’s base programming to reduce unnecessary resources, as generally not all functions of Python are useful in a program.
+Certain functions are packed into modules, which then need to be called via import to be able to be used in Python.
+Modules are continuously updated and being added into Python, to expand Python’s use in modern times.
+You can also call a module by using <module_name>.<module_function>() if you don’t need to whole module and just a specific function from a module.
+It will only be called once though if you use this method to call the module, so with repeated uses it’s better to use import.
+There are different ways to import a module.
+For example, pretend there is a module called `Maths`.
+Module `Maths` has 3 classes inside that can be used when imported: `Addition()`, `Multiply()`, and `Powers()`.
+- `import Maths`: This will import the module and its contents into your program allowing to use the classes.
+To use a class in the module you have to sepcify the module and the class, e.g. to use the `Addition()` class, you have to type `Maths.Addition()`.
+- `import Maths as numbers`: This will import the module and give it a different label to make it easier to type in (usually for complicated module names or long module names).
+It works the same as the previous method, except instead of typing `Maths` you use `numbers`, like `numbers.Addition()`.
+- `from Maths import *`: Like the presious methods, except you don't need to specify the module used.
+Instead, this import gathers all the classes in the module, and imports them as available in-built classes/functions/objects/methods etc. For example, you don't need to do `Maths.Addition()` anymore, you would just use `Addition()`.
+This usually hides the name of your modules which may be confusing when using multiple modules.

+### Datetime module:
+The datetime module allows Python to convert strings into a to format, and vice versa.
+It must be imported first before being used as it is a module.
+The datetime module is mostly used when dealing with time formats and strings. `X = datetime.datetime()` is the general format of a datetime function.
+This function needs 3 arguments: A year, month, and date.
+You can also add hours, minutes, and seconds, microseconds afterwards but these are optional.
+An example of using this function is `X = datetime.datetime(2020, 4, 12)` which will print out the date `2020-04-12`.
+Another function from the module is the `strftime()` method (string format time method).
+This method formats the output of a datetime string in a specific format.
+DO NOT confuse this with `strptime()`, `strptime()` converts a string into a datetime using the format, while `strftime()` lets you print out specific time elements using formats.
+`strptime()` = Converts a string into datetime.
+`strftime()` = Lets you pick out which parts of a datetime object you want to print.
+For example, you type a string `2020/03/12`.
+Using `strptime()`, it converts the string into an actual datetime object that Python recognizes as a time.
+You want to find the month only, so using `striftime(%B`) month is printed out in full name, `March`.

+A table of accepted arguments (eg. `%B`) can be found by looking it up.

+Datetime can be used to express a time or find the current time. `Datetime.now()` will provide the current time registered on your device, while `datetime(<int>, <int>, <int>)` will present a specified time.
+Datetime orders time formats as `<year>, <month>, <day>, <hour>, <minute>, <second>, <microsecond>`.

+`Timedelta()` is another object in the datetime module that can tell the difference between two time values.
+For example, `difference = time - timedelta(hours=13)` will minus 13 hours from `time` (which is a variable that has a datetime value). `Timedelta` requires a specific value followed by an integer, and uses string values to specify the format.
+For example, `hours=5` means 5 hours. `Years=2` means 2 years.

+### Tkinter module:
+Tkinter is the default module used by Python for creating Graphical User Interfaces (GUIs).
+It contains several classes and functions that can be imported to design GUIs with python.
+Widegets are typically features of a GUI that can be made, such as buttons or text.
+For Tkinter these are:
+- `Button`
+- `Canvas`
+- `Checkbutton`
+- `Entry`
+- `Frame`
+- `Label`
+- `Listbox`
+- `Menubutton`
+- `Menu`
+- `Message`
+- `Radiobutton`
+- `Scale`
+- `Scrollbar`
+- `Text`
+- `Toplevel`
+- `Spinbox`
+- `Panedwindow`
+- `Labelframe`
+- `tkMessagebox`

+There are also several atrributes available which ar eused to manipulate these widgets
+- `Dimensions`
+- `Colors`
+- `Fonts`
+- `Anchors`
+- `Relief styles`
+- `Bitmaps`
+- `Cursors`

+And finally, there are 3 different methods to position these widgets
+- `pack()`
+- `grid()`
+- `place()`

 ### String formatting: